 Introduced in GitLab 12.7.

-Users with owner permissions in a project can delete a pipeline by clicking on the pipeline in the CI/CD > Pipelines to get to the Pipeline Details page, then using the Delete button.
+Users with the Owner role for a project can delete a pipeline by clicking on the pipeline in the CI/CD > Pipelines to get to the Pipeline Details page, then selecting Delete.

 How pipeline duration is calculated